-Patients identified as low risk do not need emergent endoscopy and can be followed as outpatient[1].
+Patients identified as low risk do not need emergency endoscopy and can be treated as outpatients[1].
 Hemodynamically unstable patients require intensive care unit (ICU) monitoring before endoscopic intervention[1].
 Forrest classification and specific endoscopic findings such as localization and type of bleeding can further predict the risk of re-bleeding[28].
-Management is case and cause dependent and includes hemodynamic stabilization, close monitoring, blood transfusions, holding medications that might worsen bleeding, medical and endoscopic therapy[1].
+Management is case- and cause-dependent, and includes hemodynamic stabilization, close monitoring, blood transfusions, holding medications that might worsen bleeding, medical and endoscopic therapy[1].

-Despite major progress in Gastroenterology and Critical Care, notably the use of acid suppressing medications to promote bleeding cessation and ulcer healing and major advances in endoscopic techniques, the mortality of AUGIB has remained unchanged over the last few decades, ranging between 10% to 14%[6,29].
-Although previous studies noted an all-cause mortality at 30 d of 9%-14%[6,9-11,15,18,21], mortality directly attributed to bleeding was lower[14,2].
+Despite major progress in Gastroenterology and Critical Care, notably the use of acid-suppressing medications to promote bleeding cessation and ulcer healing and major advances in endoscopic techniques, the mortality of AUGIB has remained unchanged over the last few decades, ranging between 10-14%[6,29].
+Although previous studies noted an all-cause mortality at 30 d of 9-14%[6,9-11,15,18,21], mortality directly attributed to bleeding was lower[14,2].
 In addition, multiple reports suggested higher mortality and worse outcomes associated with AUGIB occurring in patients already admitted to the hospital [inpatients (Ips)] compared with patients presenting with AUGIB [outpatients (Ops)][30-35].
 To date, the etiology of these findings has not been adequately elucidated.
 Limited reports comparing Ips to Ops indicate that Ips tend to be older with multiple comorbidities, are more likely to be on antithrombotics, and tend to have more severe bleeding as well[30].

 Based on these observations, we conducted an observational study to compare AUGIB occurring in Ips vs Ops.
 We evaluated and compared the mortality, characteristics, and risk factors of patients with acute upper GI bleeding among patients already admitted (group 1 or Ips) and patients presenting with GI bleeding to Staten Island University Hospital (group 2 or Ops).